project-akri/akri/docs/extensibility.md

 }
 ```

 To create a new protocol type, a new struct and impl block is required.
-To that end, create a new folder for the http code: `agent/src/protocols/http` and add a reference this new module in `agent/src/protocols/mod.rs`:
+To that end, create a new folder for the HTTP code: `agent/src/protocols/http` and add a reference this new module in `agent/src/protocols/mod.rs`:

 ```rust
 mod debug_echo;